Cindy Pritzker: Personal life

-She married billionaire businessman Jay Pritzker, a founder of Hyatt, on August 31, 1947 and had five children, including Thomas Pritzker, John Pritzker, Daniel Pritzker, and Gigi Pritzker.
+She married billionaire businessman Jay Pritzker, a founder of Hyatt, on August 31, 1947, and had five children, including Thomas Pritzker, John Pritzker, Daniel Pritzker, and Gigi Pritzker.
 She and her husband met as teenagers while vacationing at their families' lake houses in Eagle River, Wisconsin.
 Her husband died in 1999.

-Pritzker was the aunt of Illinois Governor JB Pritzker, whom she raised following the death of his father, Donald Pritzker.
+Pritzker was the aunt of Illinois Governor JB Pritzker, whom she raised following the death of his father, Donald.

-She died on March 15, 2025 at the age of 101.
+She died on March 15, 2025, at the age of 101, and was buried at Memorial Park Cemetery in Skokie.

 Legacy

 Cindy's Rooftop on Michigan Avenue is named after her.
 Pritzker Park on State Street was also named for her.